1959 visit by Martin Luther King Jr. to India

 From February 3, 1959, to March 18, 1959, Martin Luther King Jr. and his wife, Coretta Scott King, left the United States for a trip to India and other locations.
 King was inspired by Mohandas Gandhi and his success with nonviolent activism, and as a theology student, King described Gandhi as being one of the "individuals who greatly reveal the working of the Spirit of God".
 King had "for a long time ... wanted to take a trip to India."
 After recovering for over three months from surgery following a 1958 stabbing by Izola Curry in Harlem King began to plan his trip.
-With assistance from Harris Wofford, the American Friends Service Committee and the Mahatma Gandhi National Memorial Trust, and funding from the Christopher Reynolds Foundation, the Montgomery Improvement Association, the Southern Christian Leadership Conference, and Dexter Avenue Baptist Church King was able to fund the journey in early 1959.
+With assistance from Harris Wofford, the American Friends Service Committee and the Mahatma Gandhi National Memorial Trust, and funding from the Christopher Reynolds Foundation, the Montgomery Improvement Association, the Southern Christian Leadership Conference, and Dexter Avenue Baptist Church, King was able to fund the journey in early 1959.

 Trip to India

+After having spoken to the War Resisters League in New York City, the Kings, along with Alabama State College history professor Lawrence D. Reddick, left Idlewild Airport on February 3.
+The party initially stopped in London and then Paris by February 6, where the party visited American-French novelist Richard Wright, who was a personal friend of Reddick, at Wright's home on 14 rue Monsieur-le-Prince.
+Per King, Wright "brought us up to date on European attitudes on the Negro question and gave us a taste of the best French cooking."
+Both King and Wright responded positively to each other, with Wright commenting to Reddick that King lacked “that preacher fakery that I always look for in those sermon-on-the-mount boys.”

+The party was delayed when a flight they expected to board in Zurich bypassed the city due to fog.
+The travelers then flew from Zurich to Istanbul, Beirut, and then Bombay.